What do I do if I notice unauthorized activity in my AWS account?

-For information on how to delete a resource associated with a particular AWS service, see How do I terminate all my resources before closing my AWS account?
+For information on how to delete a resource associated with a particular AWS service, see How do I terminate active resources that I no longer need on my AWS account?

 For increased security, it's a best practice to configure MFA to help protect your AWS resources.
 You can enable MFA for IAM users or the AWS account root user.
 Enabling MFA for the root user affects only the root user credentials.
 IAM users in the account are distinct identities with their own credentials, and each identity has its own MFA configuration.

 For more information, see Enabling a virtual multi-factor authentication (MFA) device (console).